jucian0/posts/multi-step-form-with-useform.md

 ### Codding BasicInfoStep

-- The first thing we need to do is import, and use the 'useWizard' hook.
+- The first thing we need to do is import, and use the `useWizard` hook.
 This hook manages the Wizard step position.
-It should be more convenient if we could manage it from `Form`, as it could save some lines of code.
+It could be more convenient if we could manage it from `Form`, as it could save some lines of code.
 Unfortunately `react-use-wizard` doesn't allow it.

 - As a second step, import the `usePersonForm` hook, as we are about to use it here, to register each field with the register function.